Uganda March 27-April 5, 2023

 5. Driving.
 Speed limits are 50 and 80/100 and are usually marked coming into towns but not often after so it is unclear about when to drive faster.
 The roads are generally good and there is little traffic outside cities so this allows fast speeds – often 120-130.
 But private cars not uncommonly go above 140.
 Most of the traffic is trucks, especially petrol tankers, and share vans.

-There are enough motorcycles and bicycles that they take up space on the road and cause vehicles to cross over the line.
+There are enough motorcycles and bicycles that take up space on the road and cause vehicles to cross over the line.

 Uganda is speed bump crazy – most are low volume with 4 small bumps together and are best taken at speed, but there are still large bumps that must be crawled over.